giovannistasi/good-will-hunting/README.md

 ### **5.** Create the database
 Make sure that an instance of PostgreSQL is running on your machine, e.g. by using ```brew services start postgresql``` or ```sudo service postgresql start``` on Linux.

+In the config.json file in server/config, modify the "username" and "password" fields to correspond to your PostgreSQL role and password (postgres and an empty string are default).

 Then in the server folder, run the following command:
 ```
 $ npm run createDb